tybruffy/wp-less-compiler/readme.txt

 = Can I use a custom version of LESS =

-Currently there is no way to do this that would not be overwritten by future versions of the plugin, but expect it in the next release.
+Currently there is no way to do this that would not be overwritten by future versions of the plugin, but expect it in a future release.

 If you MUST do this, here's how:

 1. Download your preferred version of Less.js and save it as less-{version-suffix}.js.
 For example the minified version of 1.7.0 would be named less-1.7.0.min.js
-1. Upload that file to plugins/wp-less-compiler/assets/js/
+2. Upload that file to plugins/wp-less-compiler/assets/js/
-1. Open plugins/wp-less-compiler/wp-less-compiler.php and change the `LESS_JS_VER` constant to the version-suffix you used earlier.
+3. Open plugins/wp-less-compiler/wp-less-compiler.php and change the `LESS_JS_VER` constant to the version-suffix you used earlier.

 Remember that this will be overwritten when the plugin updates, but a persistent way to do this is coming soon.

 == Changelog ==

-=1.2.1.=
+= 1.3.0 =
+* Added CSS Compression as an option instead of as the default.

+= 1.2.1 =
 * Prevented errors on the front end if you activate the plugin but don't configure it.

 = 1.2.0 =